 United Airlines has temporarily grounded all Boeing 737 MAX 9 aircraft for inspections at the request of the US Federal Aviation Administration (FAA).
-In a statement released on January 6, United Airlines said it is working with the FAA to determine the inspection process and requirements to return the aircraft to service.
+In a statement released on January 6, United Airlines said it is working with the FAA to determine the inspection process and requirements to be able to operate this aircraft again.

-Earlier, United Airlines announced that 33/79 of its MAX 9 aircraft had been inspected as required by the FAA.
-Alaska Airlines has also decided to suspend all of its aircraft of this type.
+Earlier, United Airlines announced that 33 of its 79 MAX 9 aircraft had been inspected as required by the FAA.
+Alaska Airlines also decided to suspend all operations of this type of aircraft.

 737 MAX 9 aircraft at Boeing's factory in Renton, Washington, US.
 (Photo: VNA)